 Prostatitis is a common cause of pain or discomfort in the rectal or genital area in men.
 Prostatitis refers to an inflammation or infection in the prostate that can lead to pain with urination or with sex, and can lead to an “ache” or constant discomfort in the pelvis.

 The signs and symptoms of prostatitis can be confusing for both patients and providers.
-It is often treated with a long course of antibiotics, but bothersome symptoms remain for many men (chronic prostatitis).
-MHB physicians are experts at the diagnosis and management of prostatitis and utilize a multidisciplinary approach to help men with prostatitis find relief.
+It is often treated with a course of antibiotics, but bothersome symptoms remain for many men (chronic prostatitis).
+MHB physicians are experts in prostate care in boston at the diagnosis and management of prostatitis and utilize a multidisciplinary approach to help men with prostatitis find relief.